Skip to main content

 Name: rephrase_quality

-A measurement of the quality of a rephrased text in the model_output with respect to a source text contained in the scenario_input.
+A measurement of the quality of a rephrased text in the model output with respect to a source text contained in the scenario input.
 Used primarily with Okareo's rephrase data generators.
-Ranges from 1 to 5.
+Scores from 1 to 5.